AboutContactTermsPrivacy PolicyRefund Policy

 Oil control and touch-ups in summer

-This matters because touch-ups are where summer makeup often becomes messy.
+This matters because touch-ups are where summer makeup frequently becomes messy.
 The goal is not to rebuild the whole face in the afternoon.
 It is to keep the faster-breaking zones readable and easier to reset.

 The cleanest touch-up order is blot, wait, press, then add.
 Blotting paper or a clean tissue should lift surface oil without dragging.
 After that, press the area with a puff before adding new product.
 If the base reconnects after pressing, skip extra coverage.
 If redness or separation still shows, tap a very small amount of cushion only on that spot.

 Powder should be targeted.
-The nostril folds, upper lip, and center chin often need more help than the cheeks.
+The nostril folds, upper lip, and center chin frequently need more help than the cheeks.
 Under the eyes, too much powder can make creasing look sharper, especially when sweat mixes with concealer.
 A tiny amount on the lower outer corner may be enough if the inner under-eye area already looks dry.

 Signs that summer makeup has become too heavy